ries9112/R-Tutorial-old/README.md

 # [English Version](https://resclapon.com/r-tutorial/)

-**The code should be the same, but the english version is not currently working, need to figure out what's going on.**
+**The code should be the same, but the english version is not saving variables correctly, need to figure out what's going on.**

 ![](R-Tutorial_ENG.gif)